skwp/dotfiles/README.md

  * color_highlight - use :ColorCodes to see hex colors highlighted
  * change-inside-surroundings - change content inside delimiters like quotes/brackets
  * Specky - used for color highlighting rspec correctly even if specs live outside of spec/ (rails.vim doesn't handle this)
+ * Ag - use :Ag to search across multiple files.
+Faster than Grep and Ack.

 #### General enhancements that don't add new commands

- * Arpeggio - allows you to define key-chord combinations
  * IndexedSearch - when you do searches will show you "Match 2 of 4" in the status line
  * delimitMate - automatically closes quotes
  * SearchComplete - tab completion in the / search window